How To Clean Epoxy Resin Mixing Containers & Cups

 Cleaning Epoxy Resin Mixing Containers - apply the rubbing alcohol using a spray bottle

-Now, with gloves on, wipe the mixing container clean.
+With gloves on, thoroughly wipe the mixing container clean.
+Spray again as needed until all the resin is removed.

 💡 TIP: Always wear gloves when using alcohol or acetone to clean up resin.
-Alcohol and acetone are solvents and though they're great at breaking down epoxy resin, they will also enable your skin to absorb the resin (and you don't want that.)
+Alcohol breaks down epoxy and dries out your skin.
+Together, this makes it easier for epoxy to penetrate your skin—something you definitely want to avoid.

 Cleaning Epoxy Resin Mixing Containers - wipe the mixing container

-Once all traces of resin have been removed, go ahead and wash the mixing container in hot, soapy water.
-Let it dry and it's good to go for next time.
+Once all traces of resin have been removed, wash the mixing container in hot, soapy water.
+Let it dry, and it’ll be ready for next time.

 Cleaning Epoxy Resin Mixing Containers - wash the mixing container in hot soapy water

-This is the easiest method, and our favourite here at the ArtResin studio as it creates far less waste.
+This is the easiest method and our favorite here at the ArtResin studio because it creates far less waste.

-Once you've finished pouring the resin on your artwork, simply tip your mixing container upside down on a work surface protected with parchment paper, wax paper, a silicon mat or a vinyl shower curtain.
+After pouring the resin onto your artwork, simply tip your mixing container upside down on a work surface protected with parchment paper, wax paper, a silicone mat, or a vinyl shower curtain.

-💡 TIP: Resin won't stick to anything designed to repel water, which is why we line our work surfaces with an inexpensive vinyl shower curtain.
-Simply let the tools dry directly on the vinyl and the next day, the resin will peel right off.
+💡 TIP: Resin won’t stick to surfaces designed to repel water.
+That’s why we line our work surfaces with an inexpensive vinyl shower curtain.
+Let the tools dry directly on the vinyl, and the next day, the resin will peel right off.

 Cleaning Epoxy Resin Mixing Containers - tip your mixing container upside down